 How millennials think about money

-To understand where these millennial money behaviors come from, it’s important to understand 2 socio-economic forces that shaped the generation: the Great Recession and the student loan crisis.
+To understand where these millennial money behaviors come from, it’s important to understand 3 socio-economic forces that have shaped the generation: the Great Recession, the student loan crisis, and the Covid-19 pandemic.

 Millennials were almost four times as likely as other generations to find themselves unemployed during the recession, and households headed by millennials born in the 1980s actually lost net worth between 2010 and 2016.